cudoventures/cudos-docs/docs/cudos-intercloud/chains-currencies.md

 You can add balance to your Intercloud account using a wide range of currencies, with more to come soon.

 ## IBC tokens
-- CUDOS in CUDOS and Osmosis
+- FET in ASI Alliance
 - ARCH in Archway
 - ATOM in Cosmos Hub
 - OSMO in Osmosis